CytoidCommunity/Cytoid-wiki/docs/en/gameplay/mode.md

 > If you're just getting started and want to get better, this is the right place.
 Play the levels here first to get comfortable with Cytoid's gameplay.

 This mode allows you to play 15 levels, ranged from Lv.
 1 to Lv.
 15. You also can tap the character on the left (Kaede) to get advice depending on your current rating.
-A CytoidID is required.
+A CytoidID is required to get advice from Kaede.

 ## Tiers